WDI-SEA/M1L5.1-functions-wbp/readme.md

 ### Preparatory Steps:

 - Fork and clone [this](https://git.generalassemb.ly/SEI-Standard-Curriculum/M1L5.1-functions-wbp) repository.
 Make sure you are logged in to your GitHub Enterprise account.
+    -  After you've forked the repo, clone the repo into your `~/code` folder and `cd` into the newly created folder.
 - Install Jest and any other dependencies using this command: `npm i`

 ### Step 1: